endlessrequiem/endlessrequiem/README.md

 on some of the biggest hackathon stages I could find.
 Most notably, I've competed at UC Berkeley's CalHacks (October, 2019), University of Southern California's HackSC (April, 2019), and the TechCruch Disrupt SF Hackathon (October, 2019).
 Competing at such a high level has made me into a better developer by showing me how to develop quality products quickly.
 To my credit, I do have a victory to my name, I won "Best Use of SnapKit" after competing for the first time at HackMerced (March 2019).
+In April 2020, I moved StanHacks online, since the
+COVID-19 pandemic had forced everything to shut down.
+The virtual edition of StanHacks saw 230 total participants, which was amassive increase from the 20 we had the previous year's in-person event.

 As a Google Cloud Developer Group and DSC Lead, I worked with Google to run both a club on campus, and bring together the local tech community in Turlock; which is what I did with GDG Cloud Turlock.
 Through this, I was able to have the resources